rtivadar/aath0.github.io/_posts/2018-04-17-analysis-of-atp-tennis-2006-2015-constructing-useful-data-frames.md

 To get started, I created the data frame for the match winners first.
 After grouping by both the `year` and `winner_id` variables, I used `summarize` to create a variety of new variables.
 You can see all the variables below, but some examples are `double_faults_as_winner` and `games_served_as_winner`.

 To be clear here, this creates a data frame containing information on total match statistics for all matches where a player won across the entire year.
 For example, `ace_as_winner` is the total number of aces served for an entire year.
+These statistics are not yet percentages.

 ```r
 atp_by_year_grouped_by_winner_id <- atp_ymd_separated %>%